-VET subjects offered are both on and off site at other schools and training organisations that are open to students from other schools and will generally take place from 1:30pm until 5:30pm.
+VET subjects that are open to students from other schools and will generally take place from 1:30pm until 5:30pm.
 Times vary depending on the course.
 Some courses run whole day classes at various times throughout the year as well as catch up classes.
 Some courses have classes during the holidays.
-Students will be responsible for travelling to and from their course.
+For specific information about your VET course, students must consult the Highlands LLEN Cluster Program Booklet 2023 located on their website.
+This booklet contains information about costs, location and contribution to VCAL and VCE.